wznmickey/linuxParty/slides.md

 # FOCS Debian

 - Features a similar interface to Windows 10.
 Windows users will feel at home
-- Developed from base system to avoid redundant software as in the official Debian images
+- Developed from base system to avoid redundant software as in official Debian images
 - Aims to lower the time spent by students on installing software during labs
 - Has the following software pre-installed: